WatDuhHekBro/OnionLasers/README.md

 Utility function to generate a reactor collector that automatically deletes.
 See the source for the other utility functions to see how to make your own using this.

+## reactInOrder()

+Starts a parallel chain of ordered reactions so that it doesn't block the main chain of execution.
+If the message is deleted, it'll prevent any errors from throwing and end the loop early.

 ## Miscellaneous Utility Functions

 - `getGuildByID(string)`